benchmark-urbanism/vue-mapbox-map/docs/README.md

 }
 ```

-Once registered, the `vue-mapbox-map` tag will be available for use.
+Once registered, the `VueMapboxMap` tag will be available for use.
 Use a `v-if` directive to stall the component until the provided `mapbox-gl` or `maplibre-gl` instances are ready to roll.

 ```html
 <VueMapboxMap